MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Spain/receivables-cartera-module.md

 ---
-    title: Receivables Cartera Module
+    title: Receivables Cartera Module [ES]
-    description: The Receivables Cartera module allows you to manage bills generated from sales invoices.
+    description: The Receivables Cartera module allows you to manage bills generated from sales invoices using the Cartera Journal.

     services: project-madeira
     documentationcenter: ''